There was more than one pair of Ruby Slippers in Dorothy's closet?

 Meanwhile, by 1970, MGM was moving away from the film production business, and it hired Hollywood costumer Kent Warner to organize a now-legendary sale of many of its historic costumes.
 Warner discovered a number of original pairs of Ruby Slippers on the MGM lot, and prepared a single pair for the 1970 auction.
 (This pair was acquired by an anonymous bidder who graciously donated them to the Smithsonian in 1979.)
 Warner, meanwhile, appears to have kept at least two pairs of slippers himself.
 He sold one pair—in excellent condition, and probably used for close-up shots—to a collector in 1981, and this pair was recently acquired by a group of benefactors including Leonardo DiCaprio for donation to the new Academy of Motion Picture Arts and Sciences museum, slated to open in 2017.

 A pair of slippers came into the possession of another Hollywood costume collector, Michael Shaw, by the 1970s.
 These shoes made national news in 2005 when they were stolen while on loan to the Judy Garland Museum in Grand Rapids, Minnesota.
-To date, the slippers are still at large, and the crime has never been solved, but a $1 million reward has been offered by an anonymous Oz fan for their safe return.
+Update on September 4, 2018: The stolen pair has been recovered and our conservators helped provide the FBI with information about it.

 The most unique looking pair